 - If you have followed all these guidelines, but still have difficulty with your upload, see Frequently Asked Question #7.

 - Transcript / Certificate / Diploma will appear on your application status page as “Received (Not Official)”.
 This is the correct designation for review by your faculty admission committee.
 Only if admitted will you receive instructions on how to finalize your official academic documents.
-(Please note: The Office of Graduate and Professional Education will call into question the veracity of any document submitted to our office.
+(Please note: The Graduate College will call into question the veracity of any document submitted to our office.
 We regularly verify transcripts with the issuing institution.
 If any material is found to have been altered or falsified in the finalization process, we reserve the right of expulsion.)

 Other frequently asked questions about the graduate application process can be found throughout this page, and also on our Frequently Asked Questions webpage.